melinda-z/CI-MS1-GirlOnEarth/README.md

 9. [Credits](#credits)

-## About
+## 1. About

-Girl On Earth is a group gathering like-minded female individuals sharing the same values and metaphors about everyday life, empowering each other to live a sustainable lifestyles.
+GirlOnEarth. is a group gathering like-minded female individuals sharing the same values and metaphors about everyday life, empowering each other to live a sustainable lifestyles.

-## Users Experience (UX)
+## 2. Users Experience (UX)

-#### Users stories
+#### 2.1 Users stories

 As a high value woman, I want to live my life the maximum by surrounding myself with inspiring metaphors shared by like-minded individuals, so that I can live my life to the maximum aligned with my passions and desire.
 As a user I am looking for insparations, new ideas, interesting topics, uplifting spirits.
 As a user I am looking for like-minded people to hang-out with, make friends with, and empowering each other.
 As a user I am looking for interesting acitivities I can join in to spice up my free time.

-#### The Five Planes of UX
+#### 2.2 The Five Planes of UX

 * ##### Strategy Plane